microdotblog/indie-microblogging/Part 3/IndieAuth.md

 ## IndieAuth

+_“My approach to security, and I think this is true for others involved with OAuth, is to strive for the best security that will actually work.” — [Blaine Cook][1]_

 OAuth is a standard for signing in to web apps.
 It is used by a platform such as Twitter to grant another app access to a user's data or the ability to post to that user's account.
 All major platforms like Twitter, Facebook, GitHub, and Medium have adopted a version of OAuth for their API.

 An important goal with OAuth was to discourage apps from needing to ask for your password directly.
 OAuth allows apps to get access to your information while making sure that you only ever enter your password in one place: on the platform where your account was created.